 I grew up in Elora in the late 90s and early 2000s.
-My family still lives here and I still consider it home.
-When I used to tell other Canadians where I was from they’d say, “huh?” but I’ve seen a huge shift over the last few years and it’s no longer the under-the-radar village it used to be.
+My family still lives here and it will always be “home.”
+When I used to tell other Canadians where I’m from, they’d say, “huh?” but I’ve seen a huge shift over the last few years and it’s no longer the under-the-radar village it used to be.
 Probably most famous for the extravagant weddings at the Elora Mill, my little hometown consistently tops the charts of “most charming towns in Ontario” or the “best weekend getaways outside of Toronto.”
-And they’re not wrong!
+And it’s true!
 As someone with the dual perspective of a resident and a visitor, here are the best things to do in Elora.

 This post may contain affiliate links.
 This means I might get a commission or referral bonus if you buy/book something I’ve linked to.
 I only ever recommend things I have used or would use myself.